 I have found a bird on the ground, what do I do?

 Fledglings (young birds that have grown all or most of their feathers) leave the nest for a few main reasons.
 The first being over-crowding; if there is more than one baby, the nest can get very tight for space.
 The second main reason is that the baby is practicing to fly and strengthening its wing muscles.
 Once the fledglings are on the ground, they may be unable to get back into the nest, as they are not strong enough.
 Their parents will usually continue to feed them while they are on the ground.

-If you find a young bird on the road, or somewhere very exposed and it is uninjured, place it somewhere nearby where there is cover and it is a little safer.
+If you find a young bird on the road, or somewhere very exposed and it is uninjured, you can try and place it somewhere nearby like a low branch or shrub where there is cover and it is a little safer.
 Don’t worry, the parent birds will hear it calling so they will find it.

 Will the parent birds care for the bird?

 Fledglings are fed by their parents – so they are never far away, probably collecting food.
 If they see you close by they will not return until you have gone.
-Go away for a while or move away and observe from a distance.
-When you return you will almost certainly find that the parents have taken care of their youngster.
+Stand back or leave for a while and come back.
+If the parents aren’t around in a couple hours then there may be a need to intervene.